Essential Oils 101

 There are absolutely NO minimum monthly purchase requirements.
-To remain a wholesale member, you have to make about $50 worth of purchases per year to keep your membership active.
+To remain a wholesale member, you have to make about $50 worth of purchases per year (it is a 50 PV minimum, which translates to about $50) to keep your membership active.
 But if there’s a year that you don’t make a $50 purchase, you can reinstate your wholesale membership discount by just placing a $50 order.

 If you do find yourself making regular purchases each month, then Young Living has a rewards program (called Essential Rewards) where you can make a nice percentage back in product credit each month on all of your purchases.
 So that’s a neat program to join if you find that you *want* to buy regularly (but it’s not a requirement for being a wholesale member).

 Why should I buy from Young Living instead of other essential oils companies?